Early Summer 2014

 We have had some great beach days during the first three weeks in June for those who like the early season.

-this picture I took at Third St. Even with empty beaches you can get some great waves.
+As always this time of year the beaches are still relatively empty like this picture I took at Third St. Even with empty beaches you can get some great waves.

-very relaxing evening on the beach.
+I have enjoyed a couple of trips over to the Point including one very relaxing evening on the beach.
 You don’t have to be on the beach to have a beach evening but it helps if you are close enough to smell the salt water.

-this online album of pictures.
+I also had a great hike over at the Point on June 2, and posted this online album of pictures.
 There is always plenty to do at the beach but here is a list if you need some help.
 Standing in the surf is usually enough for me especially if I have a fishing rod in my hand.

 Of course with the great weather comes the opportunity to be out on the water.
 I rarely let those times slip by me.